A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Abstract

 \section{Abstract}

-In this work, we propose a robust framework that employs adversarially robust training to safeguard the machine learning models against perturbed testing data.
-We achieve this by incorporating the worst-case additive adversarial error within a fixed budget for each sample during model estimation.
-Our main focus is to provide a plug-and-play solution that can be incorporated in the existing machine learning algorithms with minimal changes.
-To that end, we derive the ready-to-use solution for several widely used loss functions with a variety of norm constraints on adversarial perturbation for various supervised and unsupervised ML problems, including regression, classification, two-layer neural networks, graphical models, and matrix completion.
-The solutions are either in closed-form, 1-D optimization, semidefinite programming, difference of convex programming or a sorting-based algorithm.
-Finally, we validate our approach by showing significant performance improvement on real-world datasets for supervised problems such as regression and classification, as well as for unsupervised problems such as matrix completion and learning graphical models, with very little computational overhead.
+In this work, we propose a robust framework that employs adversarially robust training to safeguard the ML models against perturbed testing data.
+Our contributions can be seen from both computational and statistical perspectives.
+Firstly, from a \textit{computational/optimization} point of view, we derive the ready-to-use exact solution for several widely used loss functions with a variety of norm constraints on adversarial perturbation for various supervised and unsupervised ML problems, including regression, classification, two-layer neural networks, graphical models, and matrix completion.
+The solutions are either in closed-form, or an easily tractable optimization problem such as 1-D convex optimization, semidefinite programming, difference of convex programming or a sorting-based algorithm.
+Secondly, from \textit{statistical/generalization} viewpoint, using some of these results, we derive novel bounds of the adversarial Rademacher complexity for various problems, which entails new generalization bounds.
+Thirdly, we perform some sanity-check experiments on real-world datasets for supervised problems such as regression and classification, as well as for unsupervised problems such as matrix completion and learning graphical models, with very little computational overhead.